 Most people are told you are expected to do 10 hours a week for each class that you do (Usually 4 per semester).
 This for the most part is true if you also increase that number for exams.
-With many readings and in depth assignments needed to be completed in a short amount of time it's crucial to stay on top of your required work.
-It really does become a full time job that needs to be taken seriously if you want to keep up let alone staying competitive.
+With many readings and in-depth assignments needed to be completed in a short amount of time, it's crucial to stay on top of your required work.
+It really does become a full-time job that needs to be taken seriously if you want to keep up let alone stay competitive.

-For many people public speaking is something they dread and being a lawyer really turns this dial up to 10.
-Not only are you required to constantly speak in front of a multitude of people in a variety of professions you need to debate a topic and show an in depth understanding of it.
-For this reason many people studying law change their degree to become a legal aid, still with all the understandings of a lawyer but without the requirements of standing in front of a judge in a court room.
-This is why many universities offer mock trials in their degree to provide you with real life experiences you can expect in such a career path.
+For many people, public speaking is something they dread, and being a lawyer really turns this dial up to 10.
+Not only are you required to constantly speak in front of a multitude of people in a variety of professions you need to debate a topic and show an in-depth understanding of it.
+For this reason, many people studying law change their degree to become legal aid, still with all the understandings of a lawyer but without the requirements of standing in front of a judge in a courtroom.
+This is why many universities offer mock trials in their degree to provide you with real-life experiences you can expect in such a career path.

-I know, i know.
-The phrase is jack of all trades master of none but it seems fitting.
-While not only is a good lawyer expected to have an in depth understanding of their area of study but they are also expected to have a variety of other skills.
-Such as, the ability to speak with many different clients, emotional resilience and on point time management skills just to name a few.
+I know i know.
+The phrase is a jack of all trades master of none but it seems fitting.
+While not only is a good lawyer expected to have an in-depth understanding of their area of study but they are also expected to have a variety of other skills.
+Such as the ability to speak with many different clients, emotional resilience and on-point time management skills just to name a few.